HalisOnTop/Anti-Sandbox-Anti-Env-logger/README.md

-# Anti-Env Logger & Anti-Dumper Collection
+# BEST OP Anti-Env Logger & Anti-Dumper Collection
 **By HalisAnteo**

 Scripts to block environment loggers, dumpers, and sandbox bypasses.
 Prevents your code from being dumped or logged.